richwynmorris/richwynmorris/README.md

 ### Hi there!
 I'm Richard 👋

-- 👨‍💻 I'm a software engineer with several years of experience with both Ruby and JavaScript - I've also solved problems using Go!
+- 👨‍💻 I'm a software engineer with several years of experience with Ruby and JavaScript - I'm currently working, and developing my skill set, in the Go ecosystem
 - 📍 I'm based in the London area 🇬🇧, originally from Wales 🏴󠁧󠁢󠁷󠁬󠁳󠁿
 - 📈 I'm one of the co-creators of Horus, an open-source observability solution for microservices.
 Users can generate, store, and visualize telemetry data to see the real-time health of their application